Prag8855/aab/content/guides/find-a-job-in-berlin.md

     Coaching, resume writing, professional photos, translations, printing costs, job search services...
 - **Travel costs**
     Fuel, train tickets, hotels, meals and parking fees to go to job interviews.

+If you started working in the middle of the year, you probably paid too much [salary tax](/glossary/Lohnsteuer).
+Make a [tax declaration](/glossary/Steuererklärung) to lower your [income tax](/glossary/Einkommensteuer), and get some money back.

 ## Need help?